eclipse-theia/theia-website/src/docs/blueprint_download.md

   </tbody>
 </table>

-## Reporting feature requests and bugs
+## Reporting Feature Requests and Bugs

-The features in the Theia Blueprint product are based on Theia and the included extensions/plugins.
+The features found in Eclipse Theia Blueprint are based on Eclipse Theia and the available extensions/plugins.
 For more details please see the [Eclipse Theia Github Repository](https://github.com/eclipse-theia/theia).
-Theia Blueprint product only packages existing functionality into a product and installers for the product.
+Eclipse Theia Blueprint only packages existing Eclipse Theia functionality and installers.
 If you believe there is a mistake in packaging, something needs to be added to the packaging or the installers do not work properly, please [open an issue on Github](https://github.com/eclipse-theia/theia-blueprint/issues/new/choose) to let us know.

 ## Source Code

-The Theia Blueprint source code is available on [Github](https://github.com/eclipse-theia/theia-blueprint).
+The source code for Eclipse Theia Blueprint is available on [Github](https://github.com/eclipse-theia/theia-blueprint).

 ## Documentation

-Please see [here](../blueprint_documentation) for documentation on how to customize the Theia Blueprint product.
+Please see [here](../blueprint_documentation) for documentation on how to customize Eclipse Theia Blueprint.